 Additional funding provided by a department or the university that assists in covering costs.

-either charged at a lower rate or not charged at all.
+User who is charged at a lower rate or not charged at all.

-service center revenues exceed costs for a given fiscal year.
+The amount determined when revenues exceed costs for a given fiscal year.

 Unrelated Business Income Tax (UBIT)